aaronlws95/phd/docs/HUMAN_POSE_ESTIMATION.md

 ## [Wandt 2019](https://arxiv.org/pdf/1902.09868.pdf)

-Tackles overfitting on 3D human pose estimation with an adversarial training method for with 2D projection and camera estimation
+**Tackles overfitting on 3D human pose estimation with an adversarial training method for with 2D projection and camera estimation**.

 ```
 @inproceedings{wandt2019repnet,